vouch-opensource/fugato/README.md

 can also be written to files which can be run later as sophisticated regression tests unlikely to every be written or maintained by a human.

+In this sense state-gen is not a testing framework or methodology.
+It simply generates commands and supports shrinking.
+The user can leverage existing testing tools without having to learn new concepts beyond the task of command generation.

 ## Defining a Model

 A model is a map of command specifications: